denisrosset/symdpoly/docs/src/main/tut/index.md

 - It supports equality constraints through monomial rewriting, which leads to efficient formulations.
 - It discovers symmetries of the problem and creates symmetry-adapted relaxations.
 - It interfaces with a wide range of solvers.
-- It works in exact arithmetic.
+- It processes problems in exact arithmetic.
 - It is extremely fast.

 Other libraries working on the same problem space include: